 A study of the system of interacting business activities designed to plan, price, promote and distribute want-satisfying products and services to consumers.
 Cross-credited with PRL 2302.
-Credit will not be awarded for both MKT 2302 and PRL 2302.
+Only three credit hours will be awarded for MKT 2302 and PRL 2302.
 Fall, Spring.